knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 Canonical provides a _brand account_ and a _branded store_ connected to this account.

-Canonical also provides instructions, tools and processes needed for manufacturing, including, for example, creating the serial vault.
+Canonical also provides instructions, tools and processes needed for manufacturing, including, for example, creating the serial vault (more information below).

 ## Determine your device and kernel